americanexpress/one-app-cli/packages/one-app-bundler/README.md

 ```

 Modules consuming these external dependencies must declare what they expect the
-tenant root module to provide by setting the `requiredExternals` option.
+root module to provide by setting the `requiredExternals` option.
 Any dependency
 listed there will not be bundled with the module, but will be replaced with a
-reference to the external dependency as provided by the tenant root module.
+reference to the external dependency as provided by the root module.

 Before doing so make sure to add said dependency to your `package.json`: